-(Table 1)
+[Table 1, Sl No. (viii)]

 STANDARD TEST METHOD FOR DETERMINING COMPATIBILITY WITH ACCESSORIES USED IN STRUCTURAL GLAZING SYSTEMS

 G-1 GENERAL

 This test method covers a laboratory screening procedure for determining the compatibility of liquid-applied structural sealant glazing sealants when in contact with accessories such as dry glazing gaskets, spacers, shims, and setting blocks after exposure to heat and ultraviolet light.